Joseph-Aignan Sigaud de Lafond

 - Succeeded Jean-Antoine Nollet as professor of experimental physics at Collège Louis le Grand in 1760

-- Published 'Description et usage d'un cabinet de physique' in 1775, a influential guide to experimental physics
+- Published 'Description et usage d'un cabinet de physique' (1775), a major reference work on experimental physics

 - Appointed professor of physics and chemistry at École Centrale in 1795